Applying for Remote Internship & SURF Funding in 2020 (Published April 7, 2020)

 • The benefit of the projects and assignments to you and the participating organization

 • The quality of your internship funding proposal: it is IMPORTANT for your proposal to be carefully written.
 An application with multiple writing errors will not be considered, even if it is a great internship.

 • The relationship of the project to your career interest

 No. All the uploaded documents will be bundled and sent to the selection committees after the deadline.

-Email notifications will be sent out during the third week in April, depending on when the selection committees have their meeting and make their decisions.
+You will be notified whether or not you have been awarded funding within 2 weeks of the deadline, depending on when the selection committees have their meeting and make their decisions.